Educational Ambassadors Sought

 The applicants are required to submit the following:

 Educational ambassadors are subsidized to attend the Joint Statistical Meetings.
-At JSM, the chosen educational ambassador will attend a Continuing Education (CE) course in an emerging area of research (unknown in their own country) and receive ASA full
+At JSM, the chosen educational ambassador will attend a Continuing Education (CE) course in an emerging area of research (unknown in their own country) and receive a complimentary

 The educational ambassador will give a report to the Committee on International Relations in Statistics about his or her experiences as an educational ambassador.